Luke-Nicklin/rpsls/README.md

 * GitHub
     * Source code is hosted on GitHub and delpoyed using Git Pages.
 * Git
     * Used to commit and push code during the development opf the Website
-* Font Awesome
-    * Icons obtained from https://fontawesome.com/ were used as the Social media links in the footer section.
 * Favicon.io
     * favicon files were created at https://favicon.io/favicon-converter/
 * Figma